-Why practice Aikido?
+Why practise Aikido?

 ``The Path is exceedingly vast.
 From ancient times to the present, even the greatest sages were unable to perceive and comprehend the entire truth; the explanations and teachings of masters and saints only express part of the whole.
 It is not possible for anyone to speak of such things in their entirety – just head for the light and heat, learn from the gods, and through the virtue of devoted practice become one with the divine.
 Seek enlightenment along the edge.'' – Morihei Ueshiba